 At MarcyTilton.com we are committed to serving and supporting each customer's unique creativity and sharing our love of fabric.
 We provide a curated collection of fabrics and products chosen with Marcy's discerning eye.
 Buying fabric on the internet is a new experience for many, and our goal is to make it a personal, satisfying and fun experience for our valued customers.
-Located in rural Southern Oregon, 5 miles from California and about 50 miles from the coast in a pristine small valley.
+We are located in rural Southern Oregon, on a park-like 4 acres, 5 miles from California and about 50 miles from the coast in a pristine small valley.

 The ArtBarn is not a retail store, sorry, it is not possible to visit/shop.

-Our online fabric store got its start 10 years ago when I sold small amounts of fabric in workshops and lectures, then grew to a website with few bolts of knits and a handful of silk screens, located in my design studio with Shelley as my assistant.
+Our online fabric store got its start 10 years ago when I sold small amounts of fabric in workshops and lectures, then grew to a website with few bolts of knits and a handful of silk screens, located in my home design studio.
 We've grown to a team of 6, remodeled the barn, where current fabric is kept and shipped from, expanded Katherine's studio while adding a mini warehouse, then expanded our receiving warehouse/photo studio.
 I do the buying, photograph and name each fabric, run the back side of the website, do the marketing/advertising, write the blog and if I am lucky, get into the studio and sew.
 The ArtBarn team keeps the orders flowing.
 When I sold The Sewing Workshop in San Francisco over 20 years ago and moved to the country I dreamed of this and feel so lucky to be living the dream.
 I love every aspect of what I do and love sharing my passion for fabric, design, making and creativity with others.
+Taking photographs of fabric for the website has led me down the rabbit hole to a newfound love of photography which I nurture as a creative outlet by taking workshops around the world and enjoying 'beginner mind', sitting on the other side of the desk after a lifetime of teaching.

 The Art Barn Team